-Tap on the second tab, or magnifying glass, to enter the app's search area.
-On this tab, you can either search out accounts or videos, or you can look below the search bar to see videos by trending topic.
+Tap the magnifying glass at the top of the screen to access the app's search area.
+On this tab, you can search out accounts or videos or look below the search bar to see videos by trending topic.

-If you want to keep up with a great video creator, you can follow them by pressing the icon that includes their profile picture and a plus sign above the heart button on their video.
+If you want to keep up with great video creators, you can follow them by pressing the icon with their profile picture and a plus sign.

-To find your own TikCode, go to your profile and tap the icon with four squares in the top right corner of the screen.
+To find your own TikCode, go to your profile and click the three horizontal lines in the top right corner of the screen.
 Then, click "My QR code."
 This will open your unique code.

 How to Post on TikTok

-Tap the center tab to enter camera mode.
-To face the camera in the right direction, tap the Flip icon in the top right.
+Tap the center tab to enter the camera.
+Tap the Flip icon in the top right corner to face the camera in the right direction.
 On the right side of the screen, you'll also see icons for the following:

-- Speed: Allows you to record your video in slow motion or sped up.
+- Speed: You can record your video in slow motion or speed up.

-- Beauty: An AR filter that can hide blemishes and smooth out your skin.
+- Retouch: A filter that can hide blemishes and smooth out your skin.

-- Filters: Lets you change the color filter of the camera.
+- Filters: This lets you change the color filter of the camera.

-- Timer: Allows you to set an auto-record countdown if you want to film hands-free.
+- Timer: You can set an auto-record countdown to film hands-free.

-On the bottom of the camera, you'll also see an Effects icon to the right and an upload button to the left -- in case you want to record your videos outside of the app.
+On the bottom of the camera, you'll also see an Effects icon to the right and an upload button to the left if you want to record your videos outside the app.

-When you tap the Effects button, you'll see a giant lineup of AR filters and other special effects that can augment your face or your surroundings.
+When you tap the Effects button, you'll see a massive lineup of AR filters and other special effects that can augment your face or surroundings.
 You can also pick out a video overlay-styled filter here.